joshuamichaelhall/devops-180-challenge/README.md

 **Start your DevOps journey today!** Fork this repo and begin Day 1 of your transformation.

 [⭐ Star this repo](https://github.com/joshuamichaelhall/devops-180-challenge) | [🐦 Tweet your progress](https://twitter.com/intent/tweet?text=I%27m%20starting%20the%20%23DevOps180%20Challenge!%20180%20days%20to%20transform%20my%20career%20into%20DevOps.%20Join%20me!%20https://github.com/joshuamichaelhall/devops-180-challenge)
+## 🤝 Connect with Me

+I'm Joshua Michael Hall, and I'm taking the DevOps 180 Challenge to transition into a DevOps engineering role.
+Follow my journey and connect with me on LinkedIn: https://linkedin.com/in/joshuamichaelhall

+Let's learn and grow together\!